qmk/qmk_firmware/docs/feature_unicode.md

 The Unicode input mode is stored in two places: in persistent storage (EEPROM) and in memory.
 The system normally reads the value from EEPROM at init time, and relies on the in-memory value thereafter.

-There are three ways to set the input mode for Unicode: with a mode-switching keycode, with a function that just changes the value in memory, and with a function that changes the value in EEPROM.
-(The mode-switching keycodes write the change to EEPROM, so once you set them you don't need to set them again unless you want to change them)
+There are two ways to change the input mode for unicode: with a mode-switching keycode, or with the underlying function that changes the value in the EEPROM.
+You can also use a #define to lock the input mode to a fixed value from a keymap or keyboard, if you need to.

-You can switch the input mode at any time by using one of the following keycodes.
-The easiest way is to add the ones you use to your keymap.
+The relevant keycodes and input modes are listed here, and you can simply add them to your keymap.

 |Keycode                |Alias    |Input mode   |Description                              |
 |-----------------------|---------|-------------|-----------------------------------------|